Victoria O'Keefe

 Victoria O'Keefe (27 March 1969 – 17 April 1990) was an English actress.
+She was best known for her role as Jane in the BBC apocalyptic anti-war television film Threads (1984).

 Early life

-O'Keefe was educated at St Joseph’s Catholic Primary School in Dewsbury, followed by the St John Fisher Catholic High School in the same town.
-At the age of 11 she joined the Dewsbury Arts Group, and later studied at the Batley School of Art, which has since become part of Kirklees College.
+Victoria O'Keefe was born on 27 March 1969 in Dewsbury, where she attended St Joseph's Catholic Primary School, St John Fisher Catholic High School, and Dewsbury College.
+She joined the Dewsbury Arts Group at the age of 11 and later studied at the Batley School of Art.

-Acting roles
+Career

-O’Keefe began her television career in 1983, playing Nicola Brooke in the series Nanny.
-The following year she appeared as Letty Boot in the miniseries Letty and gained wider recognition for her performance as Jane in the BBC nuclear docudrama Threads.

-In 1987 she played Christine in the youth drama Y.E.S. in the episode Hook, Line and Sinker and Sally Newman in four episodes of Emmerdale Farm.
+O'Keefe began her television career in 1983, playing Nicola Brooke in Nanny.
+The following year, she appeared as Letty Boot in the miniseries Letty, and gained wider recognition for her performance as Jane in the BBC nuclear docudrama Threads.
+In 1987, she played Christine in the episode "Hook, Line and Sinker" of the youth drama Y.E.S. and Sally Newman in four episodes of Emmerdale.

-Her later credits included appearances in the soap opera Hollywood Sports (1988) and as Anne Bamforth, the BBC television film The Luddites (1988), which depicted the uprising of 18th-century textile workers.

-Her final role before her death was as Tracey in the 15-minute short "Positively Negative".

-Stage

-In 1989 O’Keefe appeared on stage with the Dewsbury Arts Group, where she played Sybyl Burlington in a production of Daisy Pulls It Off, a play set in a 1920s girls’ boarding school.
-Later that year she took the role of Ann Deever in Arthur Miller’s All My Sons.
-In November she appeared as the Beauty in the group’s production of Beauty and the Beast.
+In 1989, O'Keefe appeared on stage with the Dewsbury Arts Group, playing Sybyl Burlington in a production of Daisy Pulls It Off.
+Later that year, she played Ann Deever in their production of All My Sons.
+In November, she appeared as the Beauty in the group's production of Beauty and the Beast.
+Her later credits included appearances in the soap opera Hollywood Sports (1988) and the BBC television film The Luddites (1988).
+Her final role before her death was Tracey in the short film Positively Negative (1990).

 Death

-On 17 April 1990, O'Keefe was killed in a car accident on the M62 motorway near Bold, St Helens, Lancashire.
-She had recently celebrated her 21st birthday and was returning from an Easter outing with friends, Sharon Hickling (19) and Paul Hollis (20), of Liversedge, and their 11-month-old daughter, Jade.
-All four were pronounced dead on arrival at hospital.

-The car, an eight-year-old Ford Escort, driven by O'Keefe's 22-year-old boyfriend, lost control on a contraflow system, crossed into the westbound lane, and collided with a lorry.
-Her boyfriend sustained serious internal and facial injuries, while the lorry driver was treated for shock.
-Her funeral service was held at St Joseph's Church in Batley Carr, which she had attended as a child, and she was interred in St Paul's Churchyard, Hanging Heaton, Kirklees, West Yorkshire.
+On 17 April 1990, O'Keefe and her boyfriend were returning from an Easter outing with their friends Sharon and Paul, who brought their 11-month-old daughter Jade.
+Her boyfriend was driving the eight-year-old Ford Escort on the M62 motorway when it lost control on a contraflow system, crossed into the oncoming lane, and collided with a lorry.
+O'Keefe, Sharon, Paul, and Jade were pronounced dead on arrival at a hospital in nearby Bold, Merseyside.
+O'Keefe was 21.
+Her boyfriend was taken to Whiston Hospital, where he recovered with serious internal and facial injuries, and the lorry driver was treated for shock.
+An investigation found that the road's surface was wet from rain.

+O'Keefe's funeral service was held at St Joseph's Church in Batley Carr, which she had attended as a child, and attracted over 500 mourners.
+She was interred at St Paul's Churchyard in Hanging Heaton.